Schtuffs/Easyscript/README.md

 maybe rotation will be attempted to be added later.

 ### Other OS's
 Currently know it works for windows, will check functionality on linux.
-MacOS is unknown right now since I do not have any Mac systems.
-Most likely will not do anything with Darwin since I believe its unsupported now.
+Very unlikely that I will figure out if it works on Mac.

 ### A way to sense key inputs
 This is less likely to be added next, but a way to sense if/when a key is pressed